zroyer/Photo-Dropper/README.md

 ## Setup

 Make sure you have RethinkDB and Node.js installed.
-Then navigate to your Photo-Dropper directory and install all packages:
+Then navigate to your photo-dropper directory and install all packages:

 ```
 npm install